isomerpages/moe-yuyingsec/_yyss/FAQ.md

 Your account will be locked after 6 consecutive attempts to log in with an incorrect password.
+Contact your form Teacher to unlock the account

 4\.
 If there are some information I wish to find that is not on the website, what should I do?